AkinyiFO/AkinyiFO/README.md

 - :zap:Fun fact: Your mental health is important :thought_balloon:
 ### Social Network Presence
 Mainly known as Android Grail in all my social media channels.
 Why you may ask?
-Because my quest to becoming a competent Android Development is what inspired all of the handles.
+Keep Guessing :wink: .
-My pages hold a bit of everything since there is more to my life than Android Development.
+Anyways, my pages hold a bit of everything since there is more to my life than being a developer.
 ✨ :balloon: ✨

 -[YouTube Channel](https://m.youtube.com/channel/UC_ueCpZu--8fHGV-wpOSMEA/playlists)